nuuuwan/news_lk3_data/README.md

 Applications for the re-scrutiny of 2023 (2024) G.C.E.
 Advanced Level Examination results will be accepted from 05 June to 19 June and will only be accepted online, the Department of Examinations announced.

 Candidates are requested to submit their applications online through the department’s websites: www.doenets.lk or www.onlineexams.gov.lk

+Guidelines for application of re-scrutiny of A/L results by Adaderana Online on Scribd

 ◼️